12 Unforgettable Places In Missouri That Everyone Must Visit This Winter

 12. Trout Fishing at one of the State Parks

 Fully aware that the majority of these were in the St. Louis area, I would love to hear of some other winter destinations in other parts of the state.
+Where are your favorite places to go in Missouri in December?
 Please share them in the comments below, and maybe you’ll see them featured on a later post.